Ihemail/vJunos_on_Proxmox/README.md

 	Example: sh rebuild-vjunos-shutdown.sh 192.168.0.250 6202
 	```
   during the execution provide the vjunos login credentials to fetch the latest committed config from vjunos node.

+- next normally boot the vjunos node and login via console or ssh to fxp0 IP.